timeplus-io/docs/docs/faq.md

 ## Can I run Timeplus in our own cloud VPC or on-prem?

 In the first few releases of Timeplus, our focus is the AWS-based fully-managed cloud service.
-Supporting other cloud vendors, or hybird cloud is certainly doable.
+Supporting other cloud vendors, or hybrid cloud is certainly doable.
 Please contact us with your requirements.

 ## How much data I can load into Timeplus?